How To Calculate Pregnancy Weeks And Months Accurately?

 You can start counting pregnancy weeks as soon as you calculate your due date based on your LMP.
 You will be counting your 40 weeks from the first day of LMP.
 As you near the due date, you may have to start counting your pregnancy by days as – 39 weeks one day, 39 weeks two days, and so on (6).

-The due date calculation works ideally if your periods are regular, i.e., follow a 28-day cycle.
+The due date calculation works ideally if your periods are regular, i.e., if they follow a 28-day cycle.

 What Are The Three Trimesters In Pregnancy?

-The pregnancy period is divided into three, three-month segments, known as trimesters.
+There are three pregnancy stages of three months each and each three-month segment is known as a trimester.
 The division helps understand the changes in the body.

 First trimester: It lasts from week one to week 13, when you experience nausea and tiredness.

 Second trimester: It lasts from week 14 to week 28.
-You will feel much better in this period and your pregnancy bump will be seen.
+You will feel much better in this period, and your baby bump will be visible.
 Early pregnancy symptoms such as morning sickness, headache, dizziness, fatigue, etc., slowly disappear.

-Third trimester: It lasts from week 29 until you birth the baby.
+Third trimester: It lasts from week 29 until you deliver the baby.
 You will require extra energy to help your baby grow and beat the tiredness (9).

 Does Pregnancy Really Last For Nine Months?

 It is based on calculation.
-40 weeks adds up to nine calendar months (with 30 or 31 days each) or ten lunar months (with 28 days each) (10).
+Forty weeks adds up to nine calendar months and a week (with 30 or 31 days each) or ten lunar months (with 28 days each) (10).

 How Do You Calculate Pregnancy Weeks After IVF (In Vitro Fertilization)?

-Calculating weeks of pregnancy and the due date is more precise during an IVF than natural conception.
-This is because the exact date of embryo transfer or ovulation is known.
-The insemination or egg retrieval method is scheduled before ovulation in IVF, thus making it more accurate.
+Calculating weeks of pregnancy and the due date is more precise during an IVF than it is during natural conception.
+This is because the exact date of embryo transfer is known.
+The inseminationiXTransferring sperm into a female plant or animal to fertilize or impregnate. or egg retrieval procedure is scheduled before ovulation in IVF, thus making it more accurate.

 The IVF due date is calculated by adding 38 weeks (i.e., 266 days) to the day the eggs were inseminated.